 You may develop a rash anywhere on your body or your skin may discolour.
-This may be red and itchy.
-Or you may feel flushed.
+This can be itchy.
+Your skin can also become dry and flaky or peel.
 Your doctor may prescribe medicine to help.
-If you have skin reactions, mention this to your specialist team when you see them next so they can monitor the symptoms.

 Some people have a skin reaction called hand-foot syndrome, often called Palmar-plantar syndrome.
-It usually affects the palms of the hands and soles of the feet, but you may also have symptoms in other areas such as the skin on the knees or elbows
+It usually affects the palms of the hands and soles of the feet, but you may also have symptoms in other areas such as the skin on the knees or elbows.

 For some people, hand-foot syndrome can make it harder to carry out usual daily activities and can have an impact on quality of life.
 Your specialist team may prescribe drugs as gels or creams to apply to the affected areas.
+If you experience skin reactions, mention this to your specialist team so they can monitor the symptoms.
+Ask your team if they recommend any particular creams for your skin before using anything on it yourself.